Assistance for Businesses Hit by the Coronavirus Crisis

 Families First Coronavirus Response Act

-On Friday, the House passed the Families First Coronavirus Response Act, which is designed to give relief to people and businesses affected by Covid-19.
+The House recently passed the Families First Coronavirus Response Act, which is designed to give relief to people and businesses affected by Covid-19.
 It is an amendment of the Family Medical Leave Act (FMLA) but specifically provides 80 hours of paid coronavirus-based leave.

 The bill provides tax credits for businesses that provide benefits for companies and self-employed individuals who are affected by coronavirus.
 It can cover up to 100 percent of qualified paid sick leave, for employers, and a 67 percent refundable tax credit for self-employed people caring for a child or family member.